il-yes/tkt/README.md

 `symfony serve -d`

-9. On your web browser, go to:
+9. On your web browser, go to :

 `http://localhost:5000`